red-green-coding/red-green-coding.github.io/_drafts/reuse-object-mapper.md

 ```java
 public static final ObjectMapper mapper = new ObjectMapper().registerModule(new ParameterNamesModule());
 ```
-Of course if you use it inside a singleton like a Spring component, having it as an instance property is fine as well.

 If you cannot for some reason be sure that the configuration will not change during runtime, the recommendation is to
 > Construct and use ObjectReader for reading, ObjectWriter for writing.
 Both types are fully immutable ...